Muskansa1n1/num-sorter/README.md

 # num-sorter

-A simple npm library for sorting numbers in ascending order.
+A versatile npm library for sorting numbers in both ascending and descending order, with support for nested arrays, custom comparators, and handling special values.

 ## Installation